Our work

 Student Housing and Community Services also oversees operations for UBC Conferences and Accommodations, UBC Childcare, Campus Mail, the UBC Bookstore, and UBC Parking.

-Two UBC students drinking coffee in UBC Residence
+Two UBC students have a coffee in a UBC residence

 Vancouver Residences